erdc/cmtb/README.md

 ### How do I get set up? ###

 * Read the API
-* Reach out to Spicer Bak about new model inclusion
+* Reach out about including a new model (create an issue)
-* propose study idea

 #### Python Packages Required

-  * Dependencies (community Developed -submodules)
+  * submodule dependencies (community Developed)
-    - sblib  - utility package, including wave and geoprocessing
+    - testbedutils  - utility package, including wave and geoprocessing
-    - gridtools - self explanitory
-    - prepdata - this holds
+    - prepdata - this holds model io packages and data preparation routines
     - getdatatestbed - operates - built with numpy 1.13 (at least)

+  * python packages required
+    - netCDF4
+    - pyproj
+    - utm
-  * python packages, that can be installed by
+    These can be installed by
     - pip install <package>
     - conda install <package>

-    * netCDF4, pyproj, utm

-  - there's likely more, please add as you find!!  :-[]
+  - there's likely more, please add (or let me know) as you find!!  :-[]

 ### What is the structure?